jkzorz/jkzorz.github.io/_posts/2019-08-12-metaamp-r-functions.md

 df = read.table("METAMP_RUN.OTU-table.taxonomy", header = TRUE)
 ```

-This OTU table file looks like this when opened in excel:
+The OTU table file looks like this when opened in excel:

 ![useful image]({{ site.url }}/assets/metaamp_otu_table.png)

+In this file, rows are OTUs.
+The first column is the OTUID number, unique for each OTU.
+The second column "Total" is the total number of sequences across all samples for that OTU.
+The next columns are the number of reads for each OTU in each sample (you should have a column here for each sample - in this case there are 4 samples).
+After these columns, the following columns contain the relative abundance of that OTU for each sample (number of OTU sequences/total sequences for that sample).
+And finally, the last column contains the taxonomic information for that OTU.